 Volunteer with the Public Rights of Way team

 If you are interested in volunteering outdoors, find out how to volunteer with the Rights of Way Team here

 Areas of Outstanding Natural Beauty

-There are a range of volunteer roles available regarding the conserving, enhancing and promoting of our Areas of Outstanding Natural Beauty (AONB).
-Practical tasks include scrub clearance at Old Quarry Nunney, dry stone walling with the National Trust on Wavering Down and fencing and coppicing on Black Down.
+There are a range of volunteer roles available in conserving, enhancing and promoting our Areas of Outstanding Natural Beauty (AONB).
+Practical tasks include scrub clearance at Old Quarry, Nunney, dry stone walling with the National Trust on Wavering Down, and fencing and coppicing on Black Down.
 To join the group of dedicated volunteers, which is always open to new recruits, you just need enthusiasm for the activity and suitable outdoor clothing.
 All instruction and tools are provided.

 To find out more visit www.mendiphillsaonb.org.uk/volunteering or www.quantockhills.com/.